helloiamoliver/11ty-japan/posts/day-12-the-geisha.md

 We headed out fairly promptly this morning, hoping to avoid the boiling sun!
 We wandered up the main street to the Omicho Market, Kanazawa'd largest fresh food market.

 ![](/japan/media/1000020288.jpg)
-It was great to see it in the morning rush, with a definite business!
+It was great to see it in the morning rush, with a definite busyness!
 We then went on up to the Higashi Chaya District, which is the main Geisha (or Geiko as they're known locally) area.
 Geisha are highly-trained professional entertainers, who often attend meals, banquets, and other occasions.

 ![](/japan/media/1000020363.jpg)
 We explored the area for a while, and visited a couple of museums to learn some more about the art.
 This was fascinating.
 I then got a gold-leaf ice cream, which was quite an experience!